 How to compost at home is a question we hear a lot.
 Never buy fertilizer for your garden again by making and using your own compost at home!

 If you want to have a vibrant and beautiful garden at home without spending a ton of money on plant fertilizer, you need to know how to compost.
 Composting is the process of breaking down organic solid waste into nutrient-dense fertilizer.
 A lot of people mistakenly believe that you can only compost if you have a large outdoor space in your garden.
-But, thanks to urban gardening techniques, you can still make compost for your indoor garden even if you’re living in a small apartment or condominium!
+But, thanks to urban gardening techniques, you can still do this for your indoor garden even if you’re living in a small apartment or condominium!

 In this article, we will tackle aerobic composting to give you an in-depth look into how you can start harnessing the benefits of this process from the comfort of your home.